 (Social Media Examiner)

-The global pandemic and the related lockdowns may have made 2020 a bleak year for most, but not for TikTok.
+The global pandemic and the related lockdowns made 2020 a bleak year for most, but not for TikTok.
 This social commerce platform saw unprecedented growth in popularity throughout the year, and marketers have taken note.
 Nearly 5% of B2C marketers and 4% of B2B marketers say they used it for business in 2020.
 Additionally, 16% of marketers plan to increase their use of TikTok for marketing and sales in 2021.

 8. Facebook is still the best place for conducting social commerce.